cs298-398f23/trueColorsWebApp/README.md

 ```

 A string of text should have been generated after the `print` command was used.
 Copy and paste the generated value in-between the `""` quotes in the `.env` file.

+After this, also create four new lines in the .env file as follows:
+MYSQL_HOST = ""
+MYSQL_USERNAME = ""
+MYSQL_PASSWORD = ""
+MYSQL_DB = ""

+The MYSQL_HOST will be localhost if running locally, or the IP address on Ec2
+The MYSQL_USERNAME and MYSQL_PASSWORD are whatever username and password you are using for the database
+The MYSQL_DB is the name of the database you are using.
+This will likely be trivia_db

 ### 4. Creating the 'test_db' database